THE MALTA INTERNATIONAL

 Last year, Rozzi Fireworks from the USA took home the gold, followed by St. Mary's Fireworks Factory from Għaxaq, Malta, Phoenix Fireworks from the UK and Martarello SRL, from Italy.

-As in previous years there will be a photo competition and the winners with the best photo of the respective fireworks locations will be announced in summer 2020
+As in previous years there will be a photo competition and the winners with the best photo of the respective fireworks locations will be announced

 Last year's winner of the photo competition is a photographer from Cottonera.